 KIF14 is crucial for efficient cytokinesis, although its exact functions remain enigmatic.
 The Corson Lab research team demonstrated that siRNA-mediated knockdown of KIF14 greatly reduced the proliferation and tumorigenicity of cancer cells in vitro, suggesting its importance for the neoplastic phenotype.
 Others have since confirmed this in multiple cancer types.
 The Corson Lab was involved in collaborations to help identify transcription factors and microRNAs that might help drive KIF14 overexpression in ovarian cancer, and to help assess the role of KIF14 in chemosensitivity in triple-negative breast cancer.
 Recently, the Corson Lab showed that KIF14 overexpression could accelerate retinoblastoma development in vivo, providing key further evidence of this importance of this gene for cancer.
 The lab continues to explore this and other areas of retinoblastoma biology, including developing novel models of retinoblastoma and methods for analyzing them.

-Led by Tim Corson, PhD, the research team of the Corson Lab includes Kamakshi Sishtla (lab manager), Sheik Pran Babu Sardar Pasha (postdoctoral appointee), Trupti Shetty (PhD candidate), Bomina Park (PhD candidate), Kang Zhuang (visiting scientist), and Christian Briggs (medical student).
+Led by Tim Corson, PhD, the research team of the Corson Lab includes Kamakshi Sishtla (lab manager), Sheik Pran Babu Sardar Pasha (postdoctoral appointee), Trupti Shetty (PhD candidate), Bomina Park (PhD candidate), Kirby Tobin (medical student), and Christian Briggs (medical student).